27 Jul Capture minutes from online meetings effectively

 What are the best and worst types of online meeting tools for use in a professional context?

 As a company, we have experience of using Zoom, Slack and Microsoft Teams.
 Individual companies will have their preferred choice of program and will advise their employees on the best way to record and capture what is said at web conferences and online meetings.
-Sometimes, a sound recording is all that is required; at other times, a secure and accurate transcript from a specialist transcription company is needed.
+Sometimes, all that is necessary is an audio file.
+At other times, a secure and accurate transcript from a specialist transcription company is needed.